The Ultimate Guide to Iceland's Golden Circle

 These only add to an already beautiful sight.
 In addition to the dramatic valley and falls, the area looks over rolling fields right up to the magnificent ice sheet of the Langjokull glacier.

-- Check out the Ultimate Guide to River Rafting in Iceland
+- Check out the Ultimate Guide to River Rafting in Iceland.

 Summer is arguably the best season to visit Gullfoss.
 When there's no ice on the ground, a walkway takes you right up to the edge of the falls, close enough to feel the waterfall's mist on your face.

 The photo opportunities here are incredible, and one could spend hours marveling over the awe-inspiring power of the water.
+However, that is not to say that Gullfoss is any less spectacular in the winter.

 While you cannot get as close, seeing it partially frozen and carrying chunks of ice into the abyss is mesmerizing.
 If you visit in winter, be sure to wrap up in warm layers.
 The winds coming over the glacier are notoriously sharp, and the mist spraying off the waterfall is icy cold.